-If neither of the exclusions cited above apply, the complainant will be contacted to arrange a mutually convenient time within 10 business days to meet so the grievance may be discussed informally and settled without a hearing.
-At the informal settlement, the complainant will present the grievance and the PSM will attempt to settle the grievance to the satisfaction of both parties.
+Otherwise, within 10 business days, the tenant will be contacted to arrange a mutually convenient time to meet so the grievance may be discussed and settled without a hearing.
+At the informal settlement, the tenant will present their grievance and the PSM will attempt to settle the grievance to the satisfaction of both parties.

-Within 5 business days following the informal discussion, the PSM will prepare and either hand deliver, mail, or email to the tenant a summary of the discussion that must specify the names of the participants, the dates of meeting, the nature of the proposed disposition of the complaint, and the specific reasons therefore, and will specify the procedures by which a formal hearing under this procedure may be obtained if the complainant is not satisfied.
-A copy of this summary will also be placed in the tenant's file.
+Within five (5) business days following the informal settlement, the PSM will prepare and either hand deliver, mail, or email to the tenant a summary of the discussion.
+The summary will specify the names of the participants; the date of the meeting; the nature of the proposed resolution of the complaint, with specific reason(s); and will specify the procedures by which a formal hearing under this procedure may be obtained if the resident is not satisfied [24 CFR 966.54].
+A copy of this summary will also be placed in the resident's file.

-IV.
-Formal grievance hearing
+V. Formal grievance hearing

-If the complainant is not satisfied with the settlement arrived at in the informal settlement, the complainant must submit a written request for a hearing to the Property Site Manager of the development where the tenant resides no later than 5 business days after the summary of the informal hearing is received.
+If the complainant is not satisfied with the settlement arrived at in the informal settlement, the complainant must submit a written request for a hearing to the Property Site Manager of the development where the tenant resides no later than five (5) business days after the summary of the informal hearing is received.